 NSW Police and Counter-terrorism Minister Yasmin Catley praised the courage of officers and first responders, saying the government is committed to their support.
 NSW Health Minister Ryan Park said authorities would consider the commission’s findings to strengthen services and community recovery.

-For Associate Professor Kleitman, the work honours her father’s legacy.
+For Professor Kleitman, the work honours her father’s legacy.
 After retiring, he wrote about Jewish life under Soviet repression to warn younger generations about antisemitism.

 His proudest moment was becoming an Australian citizen in a country where he could live openly and safely as a Jew.
 His daughter now aims to turn trauma into practical tools for those who respond to violence.